 Following institutional review board approval, the current retrospective study was conducted from a prospectively collected RARP database.
-Between January 2006 and May 2015, a total of 322 consecutive patients underwent RARP for clinically localized prostate cancer by a single surgeon (AEH) at Hôpital du Sacré Coeur de Montréal, Montreal, Quebec, Canada.
-All data were documented at the time of surgery and during follow-up visits in a standardized sheet.
-Approximately 80% of patients had a minimum of 2-years follow-up.
-No patient had previous endoscopic prostate surgery or pelvic radiation
+Between January 2006 and May 2015, a total of 322 consecutive patients underwent RARP for clinically localized prostate cancer by a single surgeon (AEH) at Hôpital du Sacré Coeur de Montréal, Montreal, QC, Canada.
+All data were documented in a standardized sheet at the time of surgery and during followup visits.
+Approximately 80% of patients had a minimum of two years' followup.
+No patient had previous endoscopic prostate surgery or pelvic radiation.